mikeroher/3sum-python/README.md

 * Cython is a static compiler for Python that is designed to give C-like performance with code mostly written in Python.
   * The implementation makes heavy usage of memoryviews.
 These are Cython's approach to effecient access to memory buffers (i.e. those underlying numpy arrays).
     * See this for an excellent introduction to them: https://cython.readthedocs.io/en/latest/src/userguide/memoryviews.html
   * In Cython, variables are typed.
-The values from the rows are stored as `short`'s throughout the implementation as that was the smallest `int` size.
+The values from the rows are stored as `short`'s throughout the implementation as that was the smallest `int` size that safely fit the data.
     * **Make sure to specify data types whereever you mutate the data**
       * Numpy changes the data type under the hood if you don't specify it, resulting in floating point errors.
 * mpi4py is a Python wrapper around MPI (Message Passing Interface)